jrhoun/liferay-learn/docs/commerce/2.x/en/promoting-products/store-emails.md

 ## Using Placeholder Values in an Email Notification Template

-You can personalize the Notification Templates with placeholder values as a substitute for key values in the Notification Template's _Email Settings_ and _Body_ fields.
+You can personalize the Notification Templates with placeholder values as a substitute for key values in the _Email Settings_ and _Body_ fields.
 Key values include a customer's name, the Order ID, shipping and billing addresses, and a list of items in the order.

 For example, the _Email Body_ field can contain: